Nictiz/Nictiz-R4-zib2020/validation-status.md

 ### LanguageProficiency v3.2
 * Profiles: zib-Patient
 * Status: validated
-* Remark: This zib is modelled inline in the zib-Patient profile.
+* Remark: This zib is modeled inline in the zib-Patient profile.

 ### LegalSituation v2.0
 * Profiles: